-Examples of more narrow niches are : cooking for the Paleo diet, getting fit with Kettlebells, social anxiety, breastfeeding, dating for over 50’s, guided meditation, how to travel on a budget.
+Examples of more narrow niches are : Cooking Paleo, social anxiety, breastfeeding, parenting twins, how to travel on a budget, frugal living, crockpot cookery….

 There are unlimited niches you could come up with and you could even niche down further, but you’ll have a better chance of sticking to it, if it’s something your interested in already.

-There is some debate about whether you should to go into a broad or narrow niche, but on the whole I’d say that for a complete beginner, it’s better to go into a narrow niche.
+There is some debate about whether you should to go into a broad or narrow niche, but on the whole I’d say that for a complete beginner, you will gain more traction faster if your niche is well-defined.

-This is because, you will have less competition and it will be easier to rank for many long tail keywords.
+This is because, you will have less competition and it will be easier to rank for many long tail keywords in the search engines.

 (if you have no idea about idea about keywords, don’t worry – this is something you will need to learn about as you go on and I will link you to posts that can help).